MEN IN WOMEN'S SPORTS: UNSAFE AND UNFAIR

 -

 A player at Collegiate Charter School of Lowell in Massachusetts sustained a back injury in a game against a team with a male player.
-The coach of the Collegiate Charter basketball team decided to end the game at halftime after watching a third player was injured in the game.
+The coach of the Collegiate Charter basketball team ended the game at halftime after watching a third player sustain an injury in the game.

 The stark difference in power is why we see essentially no “trans-identified” females appealing to compete on male teams.